stevemonaco/ScriptCrunch/README.md

 ### Benchmark

 The following are the results of a script benchmarked against several choices in compression algorithm, table sizes, and string lengths.
 Such benchmarks are insightful in determining whether implementing a simple compression approach is good enough for the target videogame or if a more complex, better compression ratio algorithm such as Huffman or LZ is required.
+The amount of space required to hold DTE, Dictionary, and Substring components for lookup is not accounted for in the benchmark statistics.

 ```main.txt - 259235 bytes.
 Actual uncompressed insertion size: 228149 bytes.```